xenit-eu/alfred-api/docs/user/user-guide.md

 Options to enable facets.
 This will return facet results as configured on the server.
 The Alfresco `limit` and `minCount` parameters are not implemented.
+When using ElasticSearch as a backend (Alfresco Enterprise Search), bucketed facets (e.g. on `cm:created`) do not work out of the box, so they also are not returned via Alfred API.

 **Note:** facets with 0 hits are not returned in the result
 ```json